adamcarheden/schema-sure/README.md

 	console.log(e.message)
 	// prints:
 	// sum must be less than or equal to 10
-	// b must be greater than 5
+	// b must be greater than or equal to 5

-	// The e.exceptions is a Javascript Map object:
+	// e.exceptions is a Javascript Map object:
 	// (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map)
 	// The keys are all DataTrue objects modified by your atomicSet() function.
 	// The values are the exceptions thrown by each validator organized as objects ordered